awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

     if Max Body Size is set then the ESDK MUST fail if the encrypted content length field set in the final frame is greater than Max Body Size.
   - Note that there is an edge case for messages with bodies that only consist of a final frame.
-    Specifically, a message MAY have a frame size (stated in the header) greater than (>) Max Body Size but the message only contains one final frame, and that final frame has an encrypted content length less than or equal to (<=) Max Body Size.
+    If a message body contains a single frame, that final frame MAY have a content length less then (<) the frame size in the header.
-    This means that implementations MUST NOT fail based on the frame size in the message header alone, and MUST check the first frame in the message.
+    For this reason, the implementation MUST NOT fail based on the frame size in the message header alone and MUST check the first frame in the message.
-    We allow this is because the Frame Size input is independent of Max Body Size.
-    Frame Size expresses a user intent on encrypt that should not be conflated with the user intent for Max Body Size on decrypt.
+    Such a message is valid because the Frame Size is set on encrypt while Max Body Size is set only on decrypt.

 ### Max Header Size